 Customizable: This recipe for fried cabbage and sausage allows some leeway with what to include so feel free to play around with the veggies and use whatever you’ve got on hand.

-- Cabbage – Green cabbage, thinly chopped gives this dish some texture.
+• Cabbage – Green cabbage, thinly chopped gives this dish some texture.
+You can substitute for purple cabbage, cauliflower and collard greens.

-- Italian sausage– Use Italian sausage with the casing removed.
+• Italian sausage– Use Italian sausage with the casing removed.
+Feel free to use hot sausage or any flavor you like.

-- Onion – Any type of small onion, diced, will work.
+• Onion – Any type of onion, white or red, shallots will work.
+Dice it small

 How To Cook Fried Cabbage